sp-hash/TeamBlackMiner/VERTCOIN.md

 Keep this file so you have it in the folder at the next run.

 Filesize is about 1.3 GB.
+Vertcoin can be mined on GPU's with 2GB memory or more.

 ## Linux